 Make Space to Work

 The purpose of a craft room is to create.
-Give yourself a nice clean space to create.
+Organize your craft room to give yourself a nice clean space to create.

 Make your work space welcoming and comfortable.